Warong Dechgitvigrom

-Warong Detkitvikrom (วรงค์ เดชกิจวิกรม; born 1 May 1961) is a Thai politician and former physician.
-He is currently the Leader of the Thai Pakdee Party.
-He was formerly a Member of Parliament representing Phitsanulok province under the Democrat Party, and a former Chief Executive Officer of the Action Coalition Party.
-He is also a leading figure of the Thai Pakdee Movement.
+Warong Dechgitvigrom (วรงค์ เดชกิจวิกรม; born 1 May 1961) is a Thai politician and former physician.
+He currently serves as the leader of the Thai Pakdee Party and as a member of the House of Representatives elected through the party-list system.
+He was formerly a member of the House of Representatives for Phitsanulok Province under the Democrat Party and the chief executive officer of the Action Coalition Party.
+He is also a leading figure in the Thai Pakdee Movement.

+He graduated with a bachelor's degree from faculty of medicine, Chiangmai University, Thailand.

 Career

-Warong is a prominent critic of the Thai government's rice pledging scheme, launched under the premiership of Prime Minister Yingluck Shinawatra in 2011.
+Warong is a prominent critic of the Thai government’s rice-pledging scheme, launched in 2011 under the premiership of Prime Minister Yingluck Shinawatra.

+In November 2018, he ran for the position of leader of the Democrat Party against Abhisit Vejjajiva and Alongkorn Ponlaboot.
+He came in second place, losing to Abhisit, and resigned from the party shortly afterward.

-In January 2025, he aligned with former Red Shirt leader Jatuporn Prompan to protest the role of former Prime Minister Thaksin Shinawatra in guiding the premiership of his daughter Paetongthan Shinawatra, the current Prime Minister.
+In January 2025, he aligned with former Red Shirt leader Jatuporn Prompan in protesting the influence of former prime minister Thaksin Shinawatra over the administration of his daughter, then–prime minister Paetongtarn Shinawatra.

-In March 2025, he advocated for the government to consider price controls on rice to ensure farmers received fair prices.
+In March 2025, he called on the government to consider implementing price controls on rice to ensure that farmers received fair prices.